Below are some key product management terms and definitions we believe product managers of all experience levels should get familiar with.

 A product vision, or product vision statement, describes the overarching long-term mission of your product.
 Vision statements are aspirational and communicate concisely where the product hopes to go and what it hopes to achieve in the long term.

-Program Management is an organizational function that oversees a group of individual projects linked together through a shared organizational goal...
+What is Program Management?
+Program Management is an organizational function that oversees a group of individual projects linked together through...

 A program manager coordinates the interdependencies among projects, products, and other important strategic initiatives across an organization.
 This role requires one to focus closely on a lateral view across the organization.